mondeja/project-config/docs/reference/plugins.rst

 JMES paths manipulation against files.

-The actions of this plugin operates against JSON serialized versions of files, so only files that can be serialized to JSON can be targetted.
+The actions of this plugin operates against object-serialized versions of files, so only files that can be serialized can be targetted (see :ref:`in-depth/serialization:Objects serialization`).

 You can use in expressions all `JMESPath builtin functions`_ plus a set of convenient functions defined by the plugin internally: